Search This Blog

 Foy was so taken with the area that he wanted to be buried there, selecting the eroded sandstone cave we know as “Mark’s Tomb” as his final resting place.
 I don’t know what his family thought about the idea, if they even knew about it before his will was read.
 As things turned out, the courts overturned the instruction to build the tomb there and now all that remains is the sign pointing down the hill from the Wonderland Track reading “Mark’s Tomb”, and even this looks like it won’t last much longer.

-You can read the newspaper articles form the Sydney Morning Herald here (Mark Foy Left £68,981) and here (Elaborate Mark Foy Tomb Need Not Be Built), both from 1951.
+You can read the newspaper articles from the Sydney Morning Herald (Mark Foy Left £68,981) and (Elaborate Mark Foy Tomb Need Not Be Built), both from 1951.

 To find Mark’s Tomb, go to the end of Belgravia St, follow the “TRACK” sign on the tree and take the first track to the right.
 About 15 minutes along this (the Wonderland Track) you will see a track branching off down the hill to the left.
 This is where the “Mark’s Tomb” sign is nailed to a tree on the left side of the track.
-My video about the Wonderland Track and Mark’s Tomb may be found here.
-My Blue Mountains You Tube playlist may be found here .
-I have three other playlists - on gem hunting/mining, Glen Innes and New Zealand.
-Please comment and subscribe.
+My video about the Wonderland Track and Mark’s Tomb may be found here

 1 comment: